Joint Entrepreneurship School

 As a study achievement to be evaluated, German-Chinese teams submit their business models in a final report based on an EXIST application and are rewarded with ECTS points in addition to their experiences and expertise.

-A physical Joint Entrepreneurship School 2021 with a trip to China can unfortunately not take place this year, so an adapted digital format will be offered again (corresponding to JES 2020, see below).
+A physical Joint Entrepreneurship School 2022 with a trip to China unfortunately cannot take place again, therefore an adapted digital format will be offered again (corresponding to JES 2020, see below).

 Joint Entrepreneurship School 2020